 Filing a lemon law claim in California is not an all-or-nothing endeavor.
 There are a number of possible outcomes when you file a claim under the California Lemon Law.
 Don’t expect the auto manufacturer to compensate you in full immediately.
 But don’t expect to walk away empty-handed either.
+So, what happens if you win a lemon law case?
+Or, what are the possible outcomes?

 Here are some of the possible outcomes for a lemon law claim: